XIPERE® harnesses the potential pathway known as the SCS®, which spans the circumference of the back of the eye1

-Potential for high bioavailability of drug in the choroid, retinal pigment epithelium, and retina1
+• Higher TA levels in the sclera, choroid, retinal pigment epithelium, and retina

 Indication